1086jjohnston/track-my-employee/README.md

 # track-my-employee

 Employee Tracker is an app ran with Mysql, Inquirer, console.table, JavaScript, and Node.
-Employee Traacker is used to add, delete, & view employees.
+Employee Tracker is used to add, delete, & view employees.
 You may also view and customize an employee's role within the company, their department, & salary.

 --------------------------------------------------